-Highcharts provides various type of beautiful chart components.
-It is useful to present data in an interactive graphical representation.
-There are the pie chart, bar chart, column chart, line chart and lot more different chart formats.
+Highcharts provides various types of beautiful chart components.
+It is helpful to present data in an interactive graphical representation.
+There are pie charts, bar charts, column charts, line charts, and many more formats.

-In this tutorial, let us assume an example scenario and see how we can draw charts for them.
-Let’s compare the last three years census data of the world’s heavily populated countries.
-We will use Highcharts’ column chart to do this comparison.
+In this tutorial, let us assume an example scenario and see how to draw charts for them.
+Let’s compare the last three years’ census data of the world’s heavily populated countries.
+We will use Highcharts’ column chart to make this comparison.

-First let’s initialize the X-axis and Y-axis and other default options.
-After setting required options, we assign the array of countries as chart legend.
+First, let’s initialize the X-axis and Y-axis and other default options.
+After setting the required options, we assign the array of countries as a chart legend.
 Then, we push the census data to theHighcharts series option to draw the bar chart.

-The following HTML has countries checkboxes on which the user wants to compare census data.
-On clicking the compare button the chart will be rendered onto a target DIV.
+The following HTML has country checkboxes for the user to compare census data.
+The chart will be rendered onto a target DIV when clicking the compare button.
 This target DIV reference is set to the renderTo option.

 <div class="chart-filter">